 It is important to note that the RMF does not specify indicators for outputs or activities.
 It is assumed that they will differ for each project, and they will be determined by the accredited entities.
-The Board also decided that "national and sector-wide indicators will be used only at the discretion of the recipient country."
-Furthermore, "in designing local frameworks for results management, the Fund will develop indicators to measure the impact of the Fund on strategic improvements at a country level."
-24
+The Board also decided that "national and sector-wide indicators will be used only at the discretion of the recipient country."23 Furthermore, "in designing local frameworks for results management, the Fund will develop indicators to measure the impact of the Fund on strategic improvements at a country level."24

-At B.12, the GCF Secretariat submitted a document aimed at the further development of indicators in the performance management frameworks, 25 proposing the refinement of already approved indicators to enhance the clarity of guidance, as well as changes to the indicators that had been previously noted by the Board.
-However, the Board decided to defer consideration of the document to
+At B.12, the GCF Secretariat submitted a document aimed at the further development of indicators in the performance management frameworks,25 proposing the refinement of already approved indicators to enhance the clarity of guidance, as well as changes to the indicators that had been previously noted by the Board.
+However, the Board decided to defer consideration of the document to B.13.26 At B.13, a revised document27 on the

-B.13.26 At B.13, a revised document27 on the same topic was presented to the Board, and consideration was once again deferred, this time to B.14.28 Since then, no document regarding the RMF or the PMFs has been considered by the GCF Board.
+29 The Risk Management Framework is also an important Board-approved instrument that relates to the achievement of results.
+It is still under construction.
+The same topic was presented to the Board, and consideration was once again deferred, this time to B.14.28 Since then, no document regarding the RMF or the PMFs has been considered by the GCF Board.